Battle Beyond the Stars: Release

 Battle Beyond the Stars was released into 330 theaters on July 25, 1980, grossing $1.732m in its first three days.
-Corman recouped his costs upon selling the foreign distribution to Orion Pictures and Warner Bros. for $2.5 million.
+Corman recouped his costs upon selling the foreign distribution to Orion Pictures and Warner Bros.
+Pictures for $2.5 million.
 He also resold cable rights to HBO for $750,000.

 The film was released on DVD on February 6, 2001, by New Concorde.
 The film was later picked up by Shout!
 Factory, who released it on DVD and Blu-ray in 2011 as part of the Roger Corman's Cult Classics series.

 Reception

 Battle Beyond the Stars received mixed reviews from critics due to its similar space opera styling, capitalizing upon the success of Star Wars.
 Cameron's special effects were praised as being impressive, considering the film's low budget, and helped to open the door for his future success.

 In his Creature Features movie guidebook, John Stanley gave the movie three and a half stars, recommending the film for its fun script, special effects and its spirit of fun.
-Filmink called it one of George Peppard's "best ever films" in which his performance was "warm, funny, touching… this sort of performance was why Peppard remained employed, for all his issues."
+Filmink called it one of George Peppard's "best ever films" in which his performance was "warm, funny, touching... this sort of performance was why Peppard remained employed, for all his issues."

 Christopher John reviewed Battle Beyond the Stars in Ares Magazine #5:

 There is a lot to be pointed up in this picture.
 There is the fact that every different technology shows different lines of development.
 Every ship and the way it is operated is distinctly unique.

 The film review aggregation website Rotten Tomatoes gives the film a score of 50%, based on reviews from 14 critics.
+Metacritic, which uses a weighted average, assigned the a score of 59 out of 100, based on 9 critics, indicating "mixed or average" reviews.